 Your model generates the hard stuff

-Once your assumptions are in, Burncast produces the outputs investors actually want to see:
+Once your assumptions are in, Burncast produces the outputs investors actually want to see.
+The dashboard at the top of this post shows the projections: runway, burn rate, and revenue charts generated from your inputs.

 You didn’t write a single formula.
 You didn’t copy a template from someone’s blog and hope the cell references were right.

-Now ask the real question: what if you raise less?
+Now ask the real question: what if you raise more and hire faster?

 Create a second scenario.
 In Burncast, a scenario starts as a copy of your base model, but you only change what’s different.
-This is called delta-based modeling — each scenario stores just the differences, not a whole separate model.
+This is difference-based modeling, where each scenario stores just the differences, not a whole separate model.

-That’s a real conversation to have with your co-founders.
+That’s a real conversation to have with your co-founder.
 And you can have it with actual numbers, not guesses.

 What you walk away with